jdnking1/stock-ex/README.md

 - Logs for performance data are included in the accompanying files.

 ## Limitations
-- Many magic numbers and hardcoded configuration values.
-- Code is currently not optimized for readability.
 - The project is intended for educational purposes and may contain bugs.

 ## License